paraclean023-coder/ParaCLEAN/README.md

 ## Overview

-This project provides a modular pipeline for preparing parallel corpora for machine translation research.\
+This project provides a modular pipeline for preparing parallel sentence-level corpora for machine translation research.\
 It standardises preprocessing across datasets, making it easier to train and evaluate translation models on consistent, high-quality data.

 The pipeline is: